Making Merry For Less

 Kids are easy enough.
 A small toy and some individually wrapped Christmas candy will delight your small guests and you can easily pick things to suit each child.

 For adults, use things like miniature flashlights, small pewter ornaments, cell phone charms and the like.
-You can get a package of four to six miniature glass-look ornaments for a dollar, which would help to fill as many crackers.
+You may be able to find things miniature ornaments, which would help you fill a few crackers.
 You will need to decide how much you want to spend per Christmas cracker.

 To decorate each cracker you can use strips of Christmas wrap, as we did with the napkin rings, Christmas stickers or as here, a variety of Christmas scrapbook borders.
 Each package of two will suffice to wrap around four Christmas crackers, i.e. five packages of borders will decorate 20 Christmas crackers.
 Cut each self-sticking border in half and wrap one half around the middle of each cracker.